 More and more states are jumping aboard the paid family leave bandwagon.
-The newest state to get in on the trend is Oregon.
+One of the newest states to get in on the trend is Oregon.
 Read on to learn more about the new Oregon paid family leave program and how it impacts your business.

 Overview of paid family leave